archbardinexile/BGCL/options/classes/wizard.md

 **Luminous Weapon (6th level required).** As an action, spend 4 light points and choose a damage type.
 A non-magical weapon within 5 feet becomes a magic weapon.
 For 1 hour, the wielder can use their spellcasting ability for the attack and damage rolls of attacks using that weapon and the weapon deals an extra 1d4 damage of the chosen type when it hits.
 The extra damage increases by 1d4 when you reach 9th level (2d4) and 13th level (3d4).

-**Healing Beacon.** As an action, spend 1 or more light points.
-A creature of your choice within 60 feet regains hit points equal to 1d4 times the number of light points spent.
+**Healing Beacon.** As a bonus action, spend 1 or more light points.
+Restore a total number of hit points equal to your wizard level × the number of light points spent among up to six creatures of your choice that you can see within 60 feet.
 This spell has no effect on undead or constructs.

-The spell's healing increases by 1d4 when you reach 5th level (2d4), 11th level (3d4), and 17th level (4d4).
+**Crystalline Wings.** As an action, spend 2 light points.
+A willing creature within 5 feet gains a flying speed of 60 feet until the start of your next turn.
+When the spell ends, the target falls if it is still aloft, unless it can stop the fall.

 #### **Dancing Gems**